 Why Corey’s Book Is Widely Used

-The Gerald Corey theory and practice of counseling text explains complex therapy models in simple terms.
+The Gerald Corey text, Theory and Practice of Counseling, explains complex therapy models in simple terms.
 Counseling programs often use it in training.

 What Are the Theories of Counseling and Psychotherapy